-The passwords we use online are usually the only barrier that keeps prying eyes away from our personal information such as our emails, social networking profiles, online banking services and more.
+The passwords we use online are usually the only barriers that keep prying eyes away from our personal information such as emails, social networking profiles, online banking services and more.

-Here are some tips on how to make your passwords as secure as possible.
+Here are some tips on how to make your passwords as strong and secure as possible:

-How do I make my password secure, but also memorable?
+How do I make my password secure, but easy to remember?

-The very best passwords are ones that are easy for you to remember but difficult for anyone else to guess.
+Strong passwords should be easy for you to remember but difficult for anyone else to guess.

-A password that includes your full name and date of birth is likely to be quite long, but it's not secure at all if someone already has access to that information.
-Instead, follow our tip about creating a memorable phrase and then make sure the password mixes upper and lower case letters as well as numbers and symbols.
+A password that includes your full name or date of birth is not secure at all if someone already has access to that information.

 What other strategies are there for creating passwords?

-We recently reported on a new method involving poems that allow you to make the safest password possible – find out how it works here.
+We reported on a new method involving poems that allows you to make the safest password possible – find out how it works here.

-For example, if you roll 23454, that would create the word ‘droll’.
-Repeat the process a couple more times and you’ll generate a totally random set of words that you can use as your password.
+For example, if you roll 23454, that would create the word ‘droll.’
 Read full instructions about how it works here.

 Once I create a password I can just keep using it forever, right?

 Wrong.
 The longer you use the same password, the more likely it is to be compromised.
-When it comes to very sensitive services such as online banking, it's a good idea to change your password every month or at the very least every three months.
+It's a good idea to change your password every month or at the very least every three months.
 If you think you're likely to forget to do this it's a good idea to add a reminder to your calendar.